Model-Free Assessment of Simulator Fidelity via Quantile Curves: Proof to Theorem and

 Let $\bar V_m(\alpha) = \inf\{t : \bar F_m(t) \geq \alpha\} = \Delta_{(\lceil m\alpha\rceil)}$ be the empirical $\alpha$ quantile of $\{ \Delta_j\}_{j=1}^m$, where $\bar F_m(x) = \frac{1}{m} \sum_{j=1}^m \mathbb{I}(\Delta_j \leq x)$.
 By Lemma \ref{dkw_in}, with probability $1-\delta$:

 and we would have our desired bound.

 However, for the above argument to hold, we would need to know $p_j$, instead we only have the estimated $\hat p_j$.
-Therefore, we instead construct a randomized pseudo-gaps.
-Specifically, we set a level of coverage $\gamma = \tfrac{1}{2}$, and define the two gap terms as
+Therefore, we instead construct a pseudo-gaps using confidence sets with coverage level $\gamma$, and define the two gap terms as

-where $\Cj {\hat p_j,\gamma} \subset\Th$ are data-driven confidence sets satisfying $\mP (p_j\in \Cj {\hat p_j, \gamma} \big| \sce_j, n_j ) \ge \tfrac{1}{2}.$
+where $\Cj {\hat p_j,\gamma} \subset\Th$ are data-driven confidence sets satisfying $\mP (p_j\in \Cj {\hat p_j, \gamma} \big| \sce_j, n_j ) \ge \gamma.$